oidahdsah0/RCPSP-ProGen/README.md

 Of course, if you have any academic questions about the RCPSP field, please feel free to contact us.

-For queries on implementation or RCPSP field contact : rareleo@qq.com (Renjie Li)
+For queries on implementation or RCPSP field contact : rareleo@qq.com (Li, R.)

 Finally, grateful to eborghi10's work, what inspired this project a lot : https://github.com/eborghi10/RCPSP